 The District segregates transactions related to certain functions or activities in separate funds in order to aid financial management and to demonstrate legal compliance.
 Separate statements are presented for governmental funds and proprietary funds.
-The District currently reports only one major fund (General Fund).
-The Special Revenue fund is not material to report as a major fund.
+The District presents each major fund as a separate column on the fund financial statements.
+There are no non-major fund categories in the District's presentation.
 There are no proprietary funds held by the District.

 Governmental funds are those funds through which most governmental functions typically are financed.
-The District has presented the General Fund as a major fund.
+The District has presented the following major governmental funds.